9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 2. **Spice**.
 Example: [xkcd](https://duckduckgo.com/?q=xkcd).
 The core of these plugins are self-contained JavaScript functions that generate instant answers based on objects returned from external [JSONP](https://duckduckgo.com/?q=jsonp) API calls (client-side).

 3. **Fathead**.
 Example: [git branch](https://duckduckgo.com/?q=git+branch).
-These plugins produce stand-alone data files based on APIs, web-crawling or existing databases and show instant answers based on slightly-fuzzy keyword matching.
+The core of these plugins are data files based on APIs, web-crawling or existing databases that we put in our own databases and show instant answers based on slightly-fuzzy keyword matching.

 4. **Longtail**.
 Example: [snow albedo](https://duckduckgo.com/?q=snow+albedo).
-These plugins produce stand-alone data files based on APIs, web-crawling or existing databases and show instant answers based on full-text indexing.
+The core of these plugins are data files based on APIs, web-crawling or existing databases that we put in our own databases and show instant answers based on full-text indexing.

 ### A plugin line by line